If bones, cartilage, muscles, or tendons apply too much pressure to a nerve, individuals may be experiencing symptoms of a pinched nerve.

 Some patients diagnosed with a pinched nerve may struggle to complete daily life activities and perform job duties.
 In these cases, occupational medicine specialists could help the patient adjust to the demands of the workplace as they obtain treatment for a pinched nerve.

-Staff at Central Nevada Regional Care are also trained to help employers adapt the workplace to the limitations of employees experiencing symptoms of a pinched nerve.
+Staff at Las Vegas Primary Care are also trained to help employers adapt the workplace to the limitations of employees experiencing symptoms of a pinched nerve.
 Occupational medicine can help both employers and injured employees create a plan that will benefit both.

 Some patients may need advanced treatment for a pinched nerve.
 Advanced treatment may include physical therapy, chiropractic adjustment, and even surgery.
-Patients are encouraged to speak to their physician at Central Nevada Regional Care to learn more about obtaining advanced treatment for a pinched nerve.
+Patients are encouraged to speak to their physician at Las Vegas Primary Care to learn more about obtaining advanced treatment for a pinched nerve.

 7 DAYS A WEEK!